 Silk screen mesh is normally a woven material such as polyester, and the weave density dictates the viscosity adhesive you require.
 You need an adhesive that will penetrate the mesh but at the same time not flow uncontrollably.

 It is a juggle to get the adhesive properties right – which is why using an activator after applying the adhesive can help even up the balance, allowing an adhesive viscosity that will have ample penetration into the silkscreen mesh but stopping the adhesive flow (potentially away from the bond area) and providing a tack-free cure by spraying with the activator.

-Apply the adhesive around the edge, it should wick through the weave of the mesh and bond the mesh to the silkscreen frame.
+Apply the adhesive around the edge.
+It should wick through the weave of the mesh and bond the mesh to the silkscreen frame.

-Cyanoacrylates offer good chemical resistance to printing inks and form a strong bond between the frame and mesh to withstand the high tensile / slight peel force that is exerted on the mesh when a squeegee runs across it.
+Cyanoacrylates offer good chemical resistance to printing inks and form a strong bond between the frame and mesh to withstand the high tensile / slight peel force exerted on the mesh when a squeegee runs across it.

 For further help with silk screen mesh bonding applications, please contact Permabond.